 - What are airflows and why are they important in cleanrooms?

-- What standards apply to the classification of cleanrooms?
+- What standards apply to cleanroom classification?

 - What are the cleanroom classes according to EN ISO 14644?